jannis-maier/AdvancedEventMeshBootcamp/exercises/ex1/Readme.md

 ```

-19. Click Publish to send your message to your topic
+19. Click **"Publish"** to send your message to your topic.

 ![Pic 18](./images/ex1-18.png)

-20. You should see 1 message published in the Publish Status
+20. You should see 1 message published in the Publish Status.

 ![Pic 20](./images/ex1-19.png)

-21. Switch back to the tab Queues and click on your queue.
+21. Switch back to the tab **"Queues"** and click on your queue.

 ![Pic 21](./images/ex1-20.png)

-22. You should see 1 Message Queued
+22. You should see 1 Message Queued.

 ![Pic 22](./images/ex1-21.png)